 Fun Commander Decks By Category

-Here we’ll break down some fun EDH decks into a few different categories.
+Here, we’ll break down some fun EDH decks into a few different categories.
 We’ll look specifically at fun decks for a new player, the most fun commanders to play against, and finally, fun precons.

 For Beginners

 Just starting out playing commander can be very overwhelming.
 There are many choices to make and quite a few rules to remember.
-If you are just starting out, I would highly recommend one of the pre-constructed decks sold by Wizards of the Coast.
+If you are a new player, I highly recommend one of the pre-constructed decks sold by Wizards of the Coast.
+They usually do a fantastic job on the decks and are a fun and playable experience right out of the box.

-They usually do a fantastic job on the decks, and they make for a very fun and playable experience right out of the box.
 We cover some of the most fun precons here in just a second, but if you want to jump ahead, click here.

+If you are a beginner and preconstructed decks are not your thing, I suggest making a single-colored deck.
+Mainly to keep the mana base simple.
+The mana base is one of the deck’s most complex and often expensive parts.
 Furthermore, a poor mana base where you don’t draw enough lands (or draw nothing but lands) is an easy way to make your game unfun.
 By sticking to one color, you eliminate some of that risk.

 Commander | Possible Play Styles/Themes |